 The current directors Messrs.
 D.Y.
-Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2015 and P.A.B.
+Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2016 and P.A.B.
 Evans, who retired from the PricewaterhouseCoopers LLP partnership on 30 June 2007, received no remuneration from the Company.
 PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators.

-10. investment return
+10. Investment return

+2016 US\$'000 2015 US\$'000

-Investment income 2015 US\$'000 2014 US\$'000 Income from financial assets at fair value through profit and loss 369 136 Total investment return 369 136
+Investment income Income from financial assets at fair value through profit and loss 963 369

+Total investment return 963 369